The best new non-alcoholic wines, beers and spirits for 2026

 Chardonnay,

-The latest addition to German winemaker Leitz’s nonalcoholic portfolio (we love their Sparkling Rosé too) is a crisp alcohol-free Chardonnay that has an original character featuring fresh fruit and citrus flavours.
+This crisp alcohol-free Chardonnay has been a welcome addition to German winemaker Leitz’s non-alcoholic portfolio, Eins Zwei Zero (although we love their Sparkling Rosé too).
+This bottle has an original character featuring fresh fruit and citrus flavours.
 It has a dry finish with a relatively long aftertaste.

 Altina